What do we know about Karnataka government and politics?

 The Janata Dal (Secular) - It made its presence felt during the year 1977, under the apt guidance of Jayprakash Narayan.
 This party has the former Prime Minister of India, HD Deve Gowda as its functional head and is known to have formulated the maiden coalition government in the dominion named Karnataka along with the Indian National Congress.

 Bharatiya Janata Party - It comprises of an elite group of politicians like B.S.
 Yediyurappa, former Prime Minister of India Atal Behari Vajpayee, former Deputy Prime Minister Lal Krishna Advani and many more.

 Karnataka Administrative Service

-The Karnataka Administrative Services, under the authorization of Karnataka Public Service Commission, was formulated by the Constitution of India in the year 1951.
-Earlier to that, the appointments to the Karnataka Administrative Service and the related functions were carried out by the State Government.
+KAS, under the authorization of Karnataka Public Service Commission, was formulated by the constitution of India in the year 1951.
+Earlier to that, the appointments to the KAS and the related functions were carried out by the state government.

 |Government and Politics|